tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 Click Customer Settings and check the box labeled, enable multiple contacts on customers.

 .. image:: images/rs-admin3.png

+Note: This is no longer strictly necessary, but users will have to put in the email address that matches the same Domain as the Customer.

+If Contact is not in Syncro
+""""""""""""""""""""""""""""""""""""""""""""""""""

+If a user is not a Contact for a Customer in Syncro, Tier2Tickets will attempt to match the Contact based on the domain of the email address used to submit the ticket.
+If the domain matches the domain for the email address assigned to a Customer, the ticket will be submitted underneath the Customer email address, but it will leave the Contact as Not Assigned.

 2) Get your API Key